quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

   "https://data.qiime2.org/2020.8/tutorials/atacama-soils/sample_metadata.tsv"
 ```

-**For avoid rewriting of the file please copy this file in an other folder.**
+**If you would like to play around the sample-metadata.tsv file, please copy it file into another folder and have fun with it.**

-This *sample-metadata_16S.tsv* file is used throughout the rest of the tutorial.
+**Remember this *sample-metadata_16S.tsv* file will be used throughout the rest of the tutorial.**

 Since there is no universal standard for TSV files, it is important understand how QIIME 2 will interpret the file’s contents to get the most out of your (meta)data!